The Best Meal Plan for Skinny Fat People to Lose Fat & Gain Muscle

 Accoding to a research paper that states that The anabolic response to protein ingestion during recovery from exercise has no upper limit, I am now confident that those doing intermittent fasting can still maximise their muscle growth even while within a small eating window.

-There is also not much to worry about when it comes to eating high protein meals, unless you already have kidney issues.
+You don’t have to worry about the side effects of eating high protein meals, unless you already have kidney issues.

 Don’t Fear Carbs or Fats — Use Them Smartly